Teacher Helps Students Kick Some Math

-“I have found that in the online environment of TTUISD, I get many students who will tell me they are nervous about taking my math class because that is why they left public school.
+“I have found that in the online environment of TTU K-12, I get many students who will tell me they are nervous about taking my math class because that is why they left public school.
 They have fallen behind and now there is even more anxiety built up.
 I think the advantage of the online setting is that there is a real safety built in.
 Students do not have to worry about other students ridiculing them.”

 One student that Jerabek has had a profound impact on is sophomore, Elayna Anderson.